rust-lang/book/src/ch17-03-more-futures.md

 The version with `yield_now` is *way* faster!

-This means that async can be useful even for CPU-bound tasks, depending on what else your program is doing, because it provides a useful tool for structuring the relationships between different parts of the program.
+This means that async can be useful even for compute-bound tasks, depending on what else your program is doing, because it provides a useful tool for structuring the relationships between different parts of the program.
 This is a form of *cooperative multitasking*, where each future has both the power to determine when it hands over control via await points.
-Each future therefore also has the *responsibility* to avoid blocking for too long.
+Each future therefore also has the responsibility to avoid blocking for too long.
 In some Rust-based embedded operating systems, this is the *only* kind of multitasking!

 In real-world code, you will not usually be alternating function calls with await points on every single line, of course.
-The underlying dynamic is an important one to keep in mind, though!
+While yielding control like this is relatively inexpensive, it is not free!
+In many cases, trying to break up a compute-bound task might make it significantly slower, so sometimes it is better for *overall* performance to let an operation block briefly.
+You should always measure to see what your code’s actual performance bottlenecks are.
+The underlying dynamic is an important one to keep in mind if you *are* seeing a lot of work happening in serial that you expected to happen concurrently, though!

 ### Building Our Own Async Abstractions